browserengineering/book/book/scheduling.md

         self.file.flush()
 ```

-Finally, when we shut down the browser, we want to leave the file a
+Finally, when we finish tracing (that is, when we close the browser
-valid JSON file:
+window), we want to leave the file a valid JSON file:

 ``` {.python}
 class MeasureTime: